These are the best Wear OS watches you can buy right now

 There's a lot to love about the Skagen Falster 3, including the clever three-button layout that comes with a smooth rotating crown.
 Scrolling through menus is effortless and eliminates the need to always use the touchscreen.
 The main features include built-in GPS, heart-rate monitoring, activity/health tracking, NFC payments, smartphone notifications, Google Assistant, and a built-in microphone/speaker.
 It also has a 3 ATM water resistance rating.

-The proprietary bands can be a hassle to change, but that's a small disadvantage in comparison to all of the positives here.
+The proprietary bands can be a hassle to change, but that's a small disadvantage compared to the positives here.
 If style is the name of your game, you can't go wrong with the Skagen Falster 3.
 Again, the extended battery modes are available, but they'll restrict how you can use your watch.
 Otherwise, you can expect to charge it daily.

 Pros: